DaVinci-10/v4l2-ctrl-macros-for-Klipper/README.md

 **[include v4lctls.cfg]**

 You may wish to add these macros in mainsail/fluidd as a new group.
+A few things to note:

+* In order to set a good focus: I first set to auto, let its do its thing, then reset auto focus disabled.

+* debian vs ubuntu utilizes different commands for the auto focus command for the same camera.
+So mod yours appropriatly.

 to obtain the controls availible for your camera, run this command in a ssh session on the host. v4l2-ctl -L
-It should output similar to the following. one thing to note, in order to set focus to anything other than default, you first have to set auto focus disabled. also note, debian vs ubuntu utilizes different commands for the auto focus command on the same camera.
-So mod yours approbriatly.
+edit: I added a Cam_Settings button to assist, it will display results in the console in klipper.

+It should output similar to the following.

 ```
 brightness 0x00980900 (int)    : min=30 max=255 step=1 default=133 value=133